Skip to main content

 Nhi Tran

-Nhi Tran (she/her) is a first-year, first-generation Vietnamese student majoring in General Biology at Warren College.
+Nhi Tran (she/her) is a second-year, first-generation Vietnamese student majoring in General Biology at Warren College.
 She has always loved sciences, and moving to Riverside County during high school allowed her to learn new perspectives through interacting with many underrepresented groups, catalyzing her passions in STEM to advocate for her community.
 She developed her passion for human health by participating in her local science fair to research the physiological effects of air pollution prevalent in low-income, Southeast Asian communities.
 She found statistically significant data to support the harmful effects on the human body that many people in her community experienced, spread awareness, and gained further support to form alternative solutions to create a safer environment.
 Experiencing the gratification of using her actions to promote a healthier environment inspired her to continue advocating for others to ensure all voices are heard and validated.
 Her lifelong goal is to become a physician-scientist specializing in anesthesiology to lead research in cancer treatment through developing artificial cells to combat cancer cells while also leading direct applications in patient care as an anesthesiologist.
 Nhi hopes she can inspire future generations, including those in underrepresented groups, that everyone has the ability to impact their community positively and succeed in their educational endeavors in STEM.

 • Anel Munoz Veyna